-It is also very important for coastal States to collect relevant coastal and bathymetric data in their areas of responsibility and to make this available to the appropriate organizations to support the establishment and improvement of tsunami early warning systems, protection of coastal areas and relevant simulation studies.
-In particular, coastal States should co-operate and support the IOC Tsunami Warning Programme (www.ioc-tsunami.org) in setting up sea-level and tide gauges networks, procedures and systems for the exchange and transmission of near real time sea-level data1.
-One to five minute transmission of sea-level data, properly sampled (~1 min rather than 15 min or 1 h) is recommended for specific gauges likely to pro- vide early warnings of tsunamis and storm surges.
+It is also very important for Coastal States to collect relevant coastal and bathymetric data in their areas of responsibility and to make this available to the appropriate organizations to support the establishment and improvement of tsunami early warning systems, protection of coastal areas and relevant simulation studies.
+In particular, Coastal States should cooperate and support the IOC Tsunami Warning Programme (www.ioc-tsunami.org) in setting up sea-level and tide gauges networks, procedures and systems for the exchange and transmission of near real time sea-level data.
+One to five minute transmission of sea-level data, properly sampled (~1 min rather than 15 min or 1 h) is recommended for specific gauges likely to provide early warnings of tsunamis and storm surges.
+Any necessary regional cooperation for the collection of data can be coordinated through the Regional Hydrographic Commission with other States in the Region and regional bodies of other International Organizations as appropriate, such as the IOC.

-Any necessary regional cooperation for the collection of data can be coordinated through SAIHC with other States in the Region and regional bodies of other International Organizations as appropriate, such as the IOC.
+b) By Regional Hydrographic Commissions:

-b) By SAIHC:
+- i) Regional Hydrographic Commissions (RHC) should include disaster preparedness and response into Agenda item on RHC meetings as appropriate. - ii) The Chair of a RHC may act as a broker for hydrographic demand (from the affected countries) and supply (by countries offering assets). - iii) RHC should consider the implementation of capacity building for disaster preparedness and response as appropriate.

-SAIHC has included disaster preparedness response as an Agenda item on meetings as per the proposed IHO Resolution 1/2005 - IHO Response to Disasters.
+c) By the IHO Secretariat:

-- i) The Chair of SAIHC may act as a broker for hydrographic demand (from the affected countries) and supply (by countries offering assets). - ii) SAIHC has commenced with implementing capacity building for disaster preparedness and response. - iii) Prepare a list of major ports, anchorages and straits for the region as a ready reckoner for all member states with information on berths, depths alongside etc in consultation with all member states. - c) By the IHO Secretariat: - i) The IHO Secretariat should promote actions by member states and SAIHC as appropriate.
-The IHO Secretariat should promote sharing best practices regarding disaster preparedness and response provided by member states for the world resilience.
+- i) The IHO Secretariat should enhance actions by member states and RHCs above as appropriate. - ii) The IHO Secretariat should enhance sharing best practices regarding disaster preparedness and response provided by member states for the world resilience.